hammerheim-game/hammerheim-rules/7-equipment.md

 player must roll a D6 and add his model’s Strength to the roll.
-If the Bear’s total is higher or the totals are equal, the opposing warrior takes a single automatic wound with no armor save allowed.
+If the Bear’s total is higher or the totals are equal, the opposing warrior takes a single automatic wound with no armour save allowed.
 If the enemy warrior’s total is higher, the warrior has broken the Bear’s hold and suffers no damage from the attack.
 Experience